-TARGETED STANDARD(S): RI.11-12.1 RI.11-12.2
+TARGETED STANDARD(S): RL.11-12.1 RL.11-12.2

-RI.11-12.1: Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
+RL.11-12.1: Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.

-RI.11-12.2: Determine two or more central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to provide a complex analysis; provide an objective summary of the text.
+RL.11-12.2: Determine two or more themes or central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to produce a complex account; provide an objective summary of the text.

-SUPPORTING STANDARD(S): RI.11-12.4
+SUPPORTING STANDARD(S): RL.11-12.4

-RI.11-12.4: Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze how an author uses and refines the meaning of a key term or terms over the course of a text.
+RL.11-12.4: Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning and tone, including words with multiple meanings or language that is particularly fresh, engaging, or beautiful.

-E ACTIVITY 1: HOW SKILLFUL READERS E APPROACH TEXTS
+ACTIVITY 1: HOW SKILLFUL READERS APPROACH TEXTS